 * Porn or graphic sexual accounts

-We aim to respond within 2-3 months of submission but sometimes the volume of submissions and circumstances beyond our control--like quarantine!--slow us down.
+We aim to respond within 2-3 months of submission but sometimes the volume of submissions and circumstances beyond our control slow us down.
 We are all volunteers and reasonable people.
 If it’s been more than 3 months, you won’t offend us if you send us a message through Submittable to check on things.

 You may have noticed that some journals close submissions before the published date.
 That sometimes happens to us, and it is an automatic function driven by the submission limit we set with Submittable.
-To avoid that problem, we advise you to not wait until the last minute to submit.
+To avoid that problem, we advise you to submit early and not wait until the last minute.

 Finally, due to the volume of submissions received, we regret that we cannot give feedback.

-Payment comes in the form of two copies of the journal.
+Payment comes in the form of two copies of the journal, or one digital copy for international contributors.
 We also invite contributors to read at the issue's launch celebration in Traverse City, Michigan, when circumstances allow for a public reading.
-We suspended public readings during pandemic times and will be keeping a close eye on developments this fall.
+Sometimes we also host a virtual reading.
 We often nominate selected work for the Pushcart Prize.